giormala/html-introduction/README.md

 Welcome to the **HTML Introduction** project!
 This is a simple, personal webpage designed to showcase basic HTML skills and styling.
 This project is intended as an introduction to HTML and web design.

+## Live Preview

+You can view a live preview of this project [here](https://giormala.github.io/html-introduction/).

 ## Overview

 This project features a single-page website with the following sections: